 Enduring Questions sections allow face-to-face learning, with no more than 19 students per section.

 Enduring Questions is a course that every Luther student takes in his or her first year.
-This common element is vital.
+This common element is vital—all sections share a syllabus.
 Throughout the year, all Luther first-year students read the same works (though the class assignments related to the works may vary).
 The best class discussions extend into residence halls and cafeteria tables.

 Enduring Questions—a two-semester course taught by faculty from every academic division—studies works drawn from across the disciplines.
 The course provides a base of skills you will use throughout your college experience.